quenzvezda/Batch-Organize-Compress/README.md

 To use this script you need to put the folder and script in the same directory.
 Then start "run.bat".
 To adjust the image quality and resolution edit the file "convert*.py"

+Please be careful when using this script, any changes made cannot be undone.